Field cut vs. Neglect following Stroke

 Anatomy of field cut vs. neglect

 A stroke with neurological neglect is generally associated with middle cerebral artery strokes.
 These are the most common strokes.
 The temporal/parietal lobes tend to be affected in these strokes with hemiplegia also occurring.
-Because of redundant connection for attention in the left side of the brain (the right side attends to left and right while the the left side attends to right, making both sides attending to the right…see photo) left side neglect with right side affected CVAs are more common.
+Because of redundant connection for attention in the left side of the brain (the right side attends to left and right while the left side attends to right, making both sides attending to the right…see photo) left side neglect with right side affected CVAs are more common.

 Generally, a true field cut is associated with a posterior cerebral artery stroke with the occipital lobe being affected.
-This is stroke is less common.
+This is a stroke that is less common.
 The patient may not have any other symptoms from the stroke.

 Functional differences between field cut and neglect

 There are functional differences in patients that have neglect vs field cut.